dianaventura/Raffles/README.md

 - ✅ **Automated Draws** - Uses cron to draw a winner at random and display them on the website.
 Winners are announced live!
 - ✅ **Extra User Perks** - User will be notified if they won anything while they were logged out .
 Users can create their own raffles that will be displayed on the website!!
 Users can withdraw themselves from a raffle anytime before the raffle is drawn.
 Guest details are only deleted once the raffle is drawn.
 - - ✅ **Multiple Raffles Can Happen** - from different raffle holders with different draw times
 - 🔒 **Security Measures** - Passwords are hashed.
-Guest details are deleted upon raffle completion.
+Guest cannot withdraw but their details will be deleted upon raffle completion.
 All user input fields are sanitised using express-validation.

 - ❌ **Lucky Numbers** - The ability to select lucky numbers is not yet implemented. 🚫